 When others come to me for advice on college essays, I share these 3 tips for what I think students should know before writing.

-TIP #1: Understand that sometimes saying less is more.
+COLLEGE ESSAY TIPS #1: Understand that sometimes saying less is more.

 I’ve read many college essays where students tried to fit every single detail or realization from one experience into one essay.